ibanmarco/udacity-dataengineer-nanodegree/data-modeling-redshift/README.md

 You don't need to destroy all the terraform resources to reduce cost, only follow the following steps:

-* Verify everything is fine running the plan:
+* Stop the RDS instance:
 ```
 aws rds stop-db-instance --db-instance-identifier <YOUR_INSTANCE_ID> --region us-west-2
 ```

-* Verify everything is fine running the plan:
+* Stop the EC2 instance:
 ```
 aws ec2 stop-instances --instance-ids <YOUR_INSTANCE_ID> --region us-west-2
 ```

-* Verify everything is fine running the plan:
+* Destroy the RedShift cluster:
 ```
 terraform destroy --target=aws_redshift_cluster.redshift
 ```